 Resources & Methodology

-CarInsurance.com commissioned Quadrant Information Services to field rates from up to six major insurers in 1467 ZIP codes for a 40-year-old male driver of a 2021 Honda Accord LX with good credit and full coverage and $500 deductible; increases shown are an average from the base rate in 2022.
+CarInsurance.com commissioned Quadrant Information Services to field rates from 170 insurance companies in 34,588 ZIP codes for 40-year-old drivers of a Honda Accord LX with good credit and full coverage and a $500 deductible with a 12-mile commute.